egasimus/limbs/packages/core/README.md

 { X: 1, Z: 3 }
 ```

+### Dynamic traits

 You can also pass functions to `New`.
 These functions are called _traits_ and
-are used to define reusable functionality.
-Most of the Limbs modules that you
+can be used to implement reusable functionality.
+Most of the Limbs modules that
-will encounter implement one or more traits.
+you will encounter implement one or more traits.
+A common design goal of the
+built-in traits is _idempotence_: adding the same trait more than once to a
+given object should behave as if the trait was added only once.
+This is not
+mandatory, however it becomes very convenient with hot reloading.

 Internally, `New` creates an object referred to as the `core`, which is normally
-only accessible to traits - a sort of hidden metadata layer.
+only accessible from traits - a sort of hidden metadata layer.
 The core needs to
 have at least a member called `core.public`; this is what New returns after
 going through all the traits.
 During that time, the traits are run in order,
 _bound_ to the `core` - i.e. the current `core` is accessible via `this` from